 The good news is that once you detect your hair loss, there are solutions for treatment.
 If underlying causes have been ruled out, there are a handful of non-surgical, non-invasive options that are proven to work.
 These include laser therapy, oral prescription medications, and topical solutions.
 You need to weigh the pros and cons of each treatment and decide which is best for you.

 Laser therapy is a wonderful option to treat hair loss because it has no known side-effects.
-Capillus laser therapy caps make laser treatment very easy to use because it does not require any user effort and is simple to use at home or on the go – 30 minutes, 3-4 x per day while you go about your everyday activities.
+Capillus laser therapy caps make laser treatment very easy to use because it does not require any user effort and is simple to use at home or on the go – 6 minutes, while you go about your everyday activities.
 Physicians recommend it to patients because it is easy to comply with instructions for use.
 It does not require combing, nor applying messy solutions to scalp.
 It can be used in combination with other therapies if desired.
 Whether used in conjunction with hair transplant procedures or prescription hair loss medications, laser hair therapy has the potential to significantly improve the health of the hair follicle, leading to a fuller and more natural looking head of hair.